quixio/quix-samples/README.md

 The display name for your project.
 Keep it short (<30 chars) and try to make it unique.

 **"language"**
-The projects language (Python, C#, NodeJs, Shell Script, Javascript etc)
+The projects language (Python, C#, Node.js, Shell Script, Javascript etc)

 See here for a current list of languages.